The government is working to combat problematic alcohol use in our society.

 The organizations signing the Alcohol Manifesto are the following: FAS Foundation of the Netherlands, GGD GHOR Nederland (the Association of Community Health Services and Regional Medical Emergency Preparedness and Planning services), Iriszorg, Jellinek Amsterdam, Lectoraat Verslaving Hogeschool Windesheim, Mondriaan Centrum voor Geestelijke Gezondheid, Dutch Institute for Alcohol Policy STAP, Nederlandse Vereniging van Drank- en Horecawet Inspecteurs (NVDI), Novadic-Kentron, Verslavingspreventie Nederland en Victas Centrum voor Verslavingszorg.
 The Collaboration of Health Funds supports the Alcohol Manifesto.

 Since 1 January 2020, some of these organizations have been working together as AAN: The Dutch Alcohol Policy Alliance in order to be able to make a joint statement at regular intervals in the future as well.
-The first combined action was the organization of the Alcohol Action Week in 2020, 2021 and 2022.
+The first combined action was the yearly organization of the campaign 'Seeing drinking, does drinking'.
 Various social organizations joined this initiative.

 Alcohol en Samenleving (14,4 MB)